Mallo Cup

-Mallo Cups are an American coconut-laced milk chocolate cup that contains a whipped marshmallow center invented in 1936 by Boyer.
+Mallo Cups are an American milk chocolate cup-shaped candy that contains a whipped marshmallow center invented in 1936 by Boyer.

 History

 Brothers Bill and Bob Boyer began with production of candies such as fudge and nut clusters in 1936 in their own kitchen as a means of supplementing income during the Great Depression.
 The candy was wrapped by their mother and sister and the brothers sold the candy door to door.
-Eventually, production moved to a manufacturing facility and they began experimenting with chocolate, thus resulting in creating the Mallo Cup.
+Eventually, production moved to a manufacturing facility and they began experimenting with chocolate.
+These experiments led to the creation of the Mallo Cup.

+Mallo Cups are made from the following ingredients: Milk chocolate (sugar, cocoa butter, milk, chocolate liquor, and soy lecithin), corn syrup, sugar, water, coconut, dextrin, egg whites, salt, guar gum, natural and artificial flavor, potassium sorbate (to preserve freshness) and soy lecithin.

 In November 2010, Boyer introduced a dark chocolate version of the Mallo Cup.

+Production

+Mallo Cups are produced at Boyer's factory in Altoona, Pennsylvania.

 Mallo Cup Points

 Mallo Cup cardboard wrapper inserts printed with illustrations of coins called "Mallo Cup Points" were introduced a few years after the Mallo Cup.
 The cardboard coins can be cut out and saved then redeemed for items from the company's prize catalogue, including Mallo Cup candies, clothing, toys, and other collectibles.